aws-robotics/kinesisvideo-ros2/README.md

 | Topic Name | Message Type | Description |
 | ---------- | ------------ | ----------- |
 | *Configurable* | *Configurable* (kinesis_video_msgs/KinesisVideoFrame or sensor_msgs/Image) | The node will subscribe to a topic of a given name.
 The data is expected to be either images (such as from a camera node publishing Image messages), or video frames (such as from an encoder node publishing KinesisVideoFrame messages). |

-## Bugs & Feature Requests
-Please contact the team directly if you would like to request a feature.

-Please report bugs in [Issue Tracker].

 [`raspicam2`]: https://github.com/christianrauch/raspicam2_node
 [Amazon Rekognition]: https://docs.aws.amazon.com/rekognition/latest/dg/streaming-video.html